ACCajuela/ada-bot/README.md

 📌 Organize your workflow following the Kanban Method

+📄 Generate reports of tasks, meetings, and time track in PDF

 Originally designed to support our college projects, Ada Bot is flexible enough for any team or community.

 We welcome contributions from the community! 🚀